oracle-livelabs/em-omc/enterprise-manager/emcc/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![comparison-and-drift-management-dashboard-page](images/comparison-and-drift-management-dashboard.png " comparison-and-drift-management-dashboard-page ")

- (**Optional**) Export the comparison results into an excel report for offline analysis.
+ Export the drift management results into an excel file for further reviews and offline analysis.
 On the Drift Results page, highlight the definition and choose Export Results, You can choose the specific results to export.

   ![export-results-for-created-drift-definition-page](images/export-results-for-created-drift-definition.png " export-results-for-created-drift-definition-page ")

-24. (**Optional**) Exported results in excel for offline analysis look like this:
+24. Drift management results, excel file format as shown here:

   ![ecm003-drift-demo-drift-comparison-excel](images/ecm003-drift-demo-drift-comparison-excel.png " ecm003-drift-demo-drift-comparison-excel ")